Supporting you, every step of the way

 • Call our Estate Settlement Services team on 1800 686 153 Mon – Fri, 8.30am – 6:30pm (Sydney/ Melbourne time) or +61 2 8629 0143 if you're calling from overseas – select option 1 for new cases or option 2 for existing cases

-• Speak to one of our team at your local branch (and bring original or certified copies of any relevant documents you already have on-hand e.g. Death Certificate, Will)
+• Book an appointment at your nearest branch (and bring original or certified copies of any relevant documents you already have on-hand e.g. Death Certificate, Will)

 • Notify us and other organisations at the same time via the Government's Australian Death Notification Service - a Death Certificate must have been issued to use this service